dontkme/EAHelitron/README.md

 ## History

 (EAHelitron) v1.5400 2022/05/27 New default hairpin-left-sequence pattern (allow 2 [AT] in 5 [GC]).
-The default results for *A. thalina* increased from 665 to 708, and the false positive rate increased slightly from 5.91% to 6.47%.
+The default results for *A. thaliana* increased from 665 to 708, and the false positive rate increased slightly from 5.91% to 6.47%.

 (EAHelitron) v1.5300 2021/06/25 Add a feature.
 User TC pattern and hairpin left sequence pattern options.